 “Cuz I make it look cool,” Zabka replied.
-“To be honest, I could get up and line-dance to this shit and make it look cool.”
+“If I wanted, I could get up and line-dance to this shit and make it look cool.”

-“God, please don’t.”
+“Oh god, please don’t.”
 Bob closed his eyes and shook his head.
 “But seriously, Zabka, why’d you make us come to this hellhole?
 I hate this fucking place.”
-He watched a group of girls in matching sorority shirts and with matching nose jobs, chat up the bartender.
+He watched a group of girls in matching sorority shirts with matching nose jobs chat up the bartender.
 “Oh, that’s right… because you’re sniffing around for Tracy Cohenstein.”

-Magnum’s eyes grew wide as he thought about the last time he saw Tracy during junior year.
-It was the end of spring semester and she was sunbathing in her backyard.
-He was perched in a tree with binoculars.
+Magnum’s eyes grew wide as he thought about the last time he saw Tracy at the end of the previous year’s spring semester.
+She was sunbathing in her backyard and he was perched in a tree with binoculars.

 Zabka put his fork down.
 “Screw you, Bob.
 Stop trying to stir the pot.”